RasoulUnlimited/PromptParto/README.md

 ## Stored data

 PromptParto saves your settings, saved prompts and history in your browser's `localStorage`.
 Use the export buttons to back up your data or the import option to restore it.
 You can also export individual parts or the entire prompt in text, Markdown or JSON format.

+## Gemini API key

+To use the AI refine features you must provide a valid Gemini API key.
+Open the AI modal, scroll to **Advanced Settings**, and paste your key in the **Gemini API Key** field.
+The key is saved in your browser's `localStorage` (`promptPartoApiKey`).
+Without this key the AI actions will show an error.

 ## Keyboard shortcuts